 #5 – Pro Evolution Soccer 2018 (PS4)

 Those that know me won’t be surprised by this entry, given that I love football.
 But even this, the 17th installment of Konami’s football series, took me by surprise.
 Up until the series’ transition onto the PS3/Xbox 360 platforms I was always a PES guy.
 Pro Evolution Soccer 6 is still the greatest football sim known to man.
-That’s just fact.
+That’s just scientific fact.

 I did jump ship to the much-improved and package-heavy FIFA series from ’09-’17.
 But I grew tired of FIFA’s increasingly unbalanced gameplay.
 After a taster of the series’ improving game with 2015/2016, I’m back for 2018.
 And it was worth the wait for many reasons.